hunterachieng/TIL/solidity-inheritance.md

 ```

 The above contract explains how inheritance is carried out in solidity.
+Before inheritance happens, the contract to be inheritted must be imported into the new contract file.

 This means that `BabyDoge contract` has inherited from `Doge` and when compiled, it will have
 access to all public functions in the  `Doge` contract.